Gluten Free in Croatia 2025 – The Sightseeing Coeliac

 Rica – 100% Gluten Free

 Found thanks to the awesome 100% Gluten Free resource by Celiac MD we stopped at Rica for lunch.
-I had a pizza slice and Paul had a pastry which was kind of like a tortilla of sliced potatoes and cheese.
+I had a pizza slice and Paul had the cheese Burek.
 I also ordered two iced coffees and a custard slice and it came to just £9.

 The custard slice was huge, but topped with marshmallow it was fantastically light and we enjoyed every mouthful.
 This Kremsnita is a Croatian dessert that I was so grateful to be able to try and I highly recommend a stop in Rijeka just to visit the cafe!